 K.

-Other Dangerous Objects Having, selling/buying or controlling any instrument or object, other than a firearm or weapon as defined under a 4H offense, which could be used to harm another person, or to scare any person.
-Threatening to use a dangerous object or trying to use a dangerous object is a Level 4C or 4E offense.
-Using a dangerous object and hurting someone is a Level 4D or 4Y offense.
+Other Dangerous Objects (Must Report to Law Enforcement) Having, selling/buying or controlling any instrument or object, other than a firearm or weapon as defined under a Level IV-H, Weapons Possession offense, which could be used to harm another person, or to scare any person.
+Threatening or attempting to use a dangerous object is a Level IV-C or IV-E offense.
+Using a dangerous object and causing injury is a Level IV-D or IV-Y offense.

 This offense may include, but is not limited to, BB guns or pellet guns, air soft guns, paintball guns and replicas of any gun or weapon, water/gel bead guns, common pocket knives (blade is less than 2.5 inches), chains, pipes, razor blades, box cutter/utility knife, ice picks, other pointed instruments, nun chucks, Tasers, Chinese stars, pepper spray, other items used for self-defense (i.e. kubaton), bullets, firearm clips, or firearm cartridges.
 This offense also includes lighting fireworks or firecrackers.